swirlai/swirl-search/docs/User-Guide.md

 3. Paste one SearchProvider's JSON at a time into the form and press the `POST` button
 4. Swirl will respond with the finished SearchProvider

+As of Swirl 3.2 you can copy/paste lists of SearchProviders into the endpoint, and Swirl will load them all.

 ## Bulk Loading

 Use the included [`swirl_load.py`](https://github.com/swirlai/swirl-search/blob/main/swirl_load.py) script to load any SearchProvider instantly, including lists of providers.